isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1f-approval-to-share-premises.md

 <p style="text-align: justify">(<sup>*</sup> A legal practitioner who holds or intends to hold an executive appointment in an entity that is not a law practice should also refer to rule 34(4) of the Legal Profession (Professional Conduct) Rules 2015, read with the Second Schedule of the said Rules, in particular paragraph 8.)</p>

 <p style="text-align: justify">
-  To apply for approval to share premises, Entity 1 should submit an <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/">update</a> application via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/">LSRA e-Services</a>, providing details of the arrangement in the “Sharing of Premises” section of the online form.
+  To apply for approval to share premises, Entity 1 should submit an <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/" target="_blank">update</a> application via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">LSRA e-Services</a>, providing details of the arrangement in the “Sharing of Premises” section of the online form.
 If Entity 1 is applying to set up a new law practice, it should complete the same section in the online application to the LSRA for a <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/apply-for-a-licence-or-registration-for-a-new-law-practice-entity/" target="_blank">new law practice licence</a>.</p>

-<p style="text-align: justify">If the application is approved, Entity 2, if it is a law practice, will also need to submit an application via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/">LSRA e-Services</a> to <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/">update</a> the “Sharing of Premises” section in its own licence record.</p>
+<p style="text-align: justify">If the application is approved, Entity 2, if it is a law practice, will also need to submit an application via <a href="https://www.mlaw.gov.sg/eservices/lsra/lsra-home/" target="_blank">LSRA e-Services</a> to <a href="/law-practice-entities-and-lawyers/licensing-or-registration-of-law-practice-entities/update-the-particulars-of-a-law-practice-entity/">update</a> the “Sharing of Premises” section in its own licence record.</p>

 <p style="text-align: justify">The list of supporting documents required as part of the application can be found in the online form, and include the following:</p>